Jakob-Sarmiento/amazon-fashion-sales-eda-analysis/README.md

 - **Price Distribution** – 75 % of products are priced below \$188; one \$26k item is a clear outlier.
 - **Price vs. Rating** – Correlation ≈ 0.03, indicating no meaningful relationship between price and rating.

-> Full details, visuals, and additional insights are in the
+> Full details are in the
 > [Executive Summary PDF](reports/Amazon_Fashion_Analysis_Summary.pdf).

 ---